mvaganov/CmdLineAsteroids/notes.md

 ## preface

+`scene`
+"If I can't create it, I don't understand it."
+-Richard Feynman

+`voice`
-This is a tutorial teaching how to build a real-time simulation in C#.
+This is a tutorial teaching how to build a real-time simulation in C#, which can simulate basic physics and object interactions.

+`scene`
+demo reel of the asteroids game

+`voice`
-The simulation is a space-shooter game, written using in the C#, in the command line console.
+The simulation is a space-shooter game, written for the command line console.
 The idea is as old as videogames.
 It was the reason why the C programming language and Unix operating system were invented.
-I've summoned that ancient motivation to capture your attention while I teach you foudnational concepts for writing game engines.
+I've summoned that ancient motivation to capture your attention while I teach you foundational concepts for writing game engines.
 Check the description for the Github project if you want this code.
 Continue watching if you want to understand this code.

+I spent a few weeks creating this game and writing this script before creating the tutorial series. please do not misunderstand that this program just fell out of my head in one moment. programming does not work that way. sometimes we wish it did, but it doesn't. your projects will take a long time to finish too. be patient with yourself. my guidance will follow roughly the same path I went through, but it the tutorial will be many times faster.
+Now I have the extreme benefit of having made lots of implementation mistakes recently.
+There is a lot of code to explain, so I will be very brief about most of the code.

+`scene`
+montage of code

+`voice`
+I'll be using C# as the programming language.
 I assume you already have a C# runtime, compiler, and IDE installed.
 I assume you know the basics of how to program command line applications in C#.

+`scene`
+montage of Unity

+`voice`
+The biggest reason for this language choice is the integration it has with the popular Unity game engine.
+This tutorial should give you some insight into how a game engine like Unity is created.

 //I also assume you are using LLMs to help you write code.
 Importantly:
 //  I assume you're aware of the intellectual hazard of relying on AI while programming.
 AI helps you **do**, not **learn**.